-This symbol will help alert you to such dangers as fire, electrical shock, burns, and personal injury.
+This symbol will help alert you to such dangers as personal injury, burns, fire, and electrical shock.

-Our Consumer Assistance Center number, 1-800-253-1301, is toll-free, 24 hours a day.
+Our Consumer Assistance Center number, 1-800-253-1301, is toll-free 24 hours a day.

-If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance or Service" on page 53.
+If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance or Service" on page 73.
 If you need further help, feel free to call our Consumer Assistance Center.
 When calling, you will need to know your appliance's complete model number and serial number.
 You can find this information on the model and serial number plate (see diagram on page 10).
 For your convenience, we have included a handy place below for you to record these numbers, the purchase date from the sales slip, and your dealer's name and telephone number.
 Keep this book and the sales slip together in a safe place for future reference.

-Model Number Dealer Name
+Model Number Degler Name

 Serial Number Dealer Phone

 Purchase Date